HALF-YEAR REPORT 2022

 This half-year report applies to Feintool International Holding AG and all its subsidiaries.
-It covers the period from January 1 to June 30, 2017.
-The comparison period is the same period of the previous year.
+It encompasses the period from January 1 to June 30, 2022.
+The same period during the previous year is used for comparative purposes.
+In the case of balance sheet figures, the comparative reporting date is December 31, 2021.

 Orders received and orders backlog, expected releases